THE THING SATAN FEARS MOST

 As we keep the commandments of Christ, the Father loves us and the Father and the Son come to dwell in us for eternity.
 God sends many tribulations upon us for the purpose of weakening and finally slaying our adamic nature.
 The weakness of our adamic nature causes us to depend on the strength of Christ until we can say with Paul:

-I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God, who loved me, and gave himself for me.
+“I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.
 (Galatians 2:20)

 We must decrease so He may increase.
 Each day we are brought down to death and each day the resurrection Life of Jesus lifts us up.
 In this way we cultivate the Presence of Christ in all we are and do.